-The purpose of this policy is to set forth a comprehensive framework for the effective management of all of the university's financial resources through a comprehensive investment program.
-This includes the key principles for all phases of the investment program from the initial identification and allocation of financial resources to the investment program through the allocation of income generated from such investments.
+The purpose of this policy is to set forth a comprehensive framework for the effective management of all university financial resources through a comprehensive investment program.
+This includes the key principles for all phases of the investment program, including initial identification and allocation of financial resources and allocation of income generated from such investments.
 Further, this policy identifies the major processes in place to execute the comprehensive investment program.
 This policy applies to the investment of all university operating funds, gifts, local funds, and nongeneral fund reserves, bond proceeds, and separately managed investment funds.

-As authorized as a part of the Commonwealth's Restructured Higher Education Financial and Administrative Operations Act of 2005, Virginia Tech's Level 3 Management Agreement became effective on July 1, 2006.
+As authorized under the Commonwealth's Restructured Higher Education Financial and Administrative Operations Act of 2005, Virginia Tech's Level 3 Management Agreement became effective on July 1, 2006.
 The Financial Operations and Management chapter of the Management Agreement requires the development and approval and oversight of an investment policy by the Board of Visitors.
 This revised investment policy reflects the university's action in response to this requirement, and upon approval by the Board of Visitors, constitutes the university's authoritative investment policy.